wpmartin/dbt-dremio-fundamentals/unit-3/README.md

 ## Schema.yml

-The schema.yml file in dbt is a key component of your project that defines metadata, data tests, and documentation for your models (data tests will be covered in the next unit).
+The `schema.yml` file in dbt is a key component of your project that defines metadata, data tests, and documentation for your models (data tests will be covered in the next unit).
 It provides a centralized place to describe your data and enforce quality standards, making your dbt project easier to manage and understand.

-- Within models.intermediate create the file `_schema.yml`.
+- Within `models.intermediate` create the file `_schema.yml`.
-- Add a "models" property and provide the name and description for the `int_trips__formatted` model.
+- Add a `models` property and provide the name and description for the `int_trips__formatted` model.
 - Within this add a "columns" property and provide a name and description for each of the columns.
 - Execute the command `dbt run`